ozagordi/CV/resume.md

 -   developed pipelines to analyse NGS data for clinical research projects

--   provided biostatistics consulting to other groups in the institute

--   provided data analysis consulting and training to other groups in the institute
+-   provided biostatistics and data analysis consulting/training to other groups in the institute

 -   configured and maintaned the computational infrastructure to analyse and backup the NGS clinical data